bilkn/cloud-note/README.md

-# CloudNote - Cloud Based Note Application.
+# CloudNote - Cloud Based Note Application

 A React application where you can save and manage your notes in the cloud.